Insulators

 Hydrophobicity Recovery

-An investigation was performed to determine whether this test can also be used to evaluate recovery of hydrophobicity after stress treatments such as corona or UV.
-Plate-shaped specimens that lost hydrophobicity were then investigated after a certain rest period.
+An investigation was also performed to determine whether this test can be used to also evaluate recovery of hydrophobicity after certain stress treatments (e.g. corona or UV).
+Basically, plate-shaped specimens that lost hydrophobicity were then investigated after a certain rest period.
 Generally, hydrophobicity recovered and the continuous water path soon changed to one of down-rolling droplets.

 Hydrophobicity Transfer

-The Technical Brochure also describes application of a defined artificial pollution layer and a methodology to evaluate droplets formed after transfer of hydrophobicity to this layer.
-Test reproducibility was confirmed by means of Round Robin testing.
-Additional internal investigations were carried out as well to ascertain whether the principle of the Dynamic Drop Test could also be used to quantify hydrophobicity transfer.
-Based on work performed in the past by CIGRE WG C4.03.03 (dealing with investigation of pollution layers and application methods to improve the reproducibility of pollution tests for polymeric insulators), some of these artificial pollution layers were applied to test specimens, which were then covered and stored under well-defined conditions.
+The Technical Brochure also describes application of a defined artificial pollution layer and a methodology to evaluate droplets formed after transfer of hydrophobicity into this layer.
+Test reproducibility was confirmed by means of Round Robin testing conducted in Germany, Japan and Switzerland.
+Furthermore, additional internal investigations were carried out to learn whether the principle of the Dynamic Drop Test could also be used to quantify hydrophobicity transfer.
+Based on work performed by a past CIGRE WG dealing with investigation of pollution layers and application methods to improve the reproducibility of pollution tests for polymeric insulators, some of these artificial pollution layers were applied to test specimens, which were then covered and stored under well-defined conditions.
 After a certain transfer time, the polluted surface indeed showed the expected effect of hydrophobicity transfer (see Fig. 2).
-More work is needed to develop a way to ensure reproducible application of the pollution layer, especially considering that materials might have different initial hydrophobicity levels.
+More work will be necessary to develop a way to ensure reproducible application of the pollution layer, especially considering that materials may have different initial hydrophobicity levels.

 Quantification of Hydrophobic Properties